-Most cats will self-clean on a daily basis, often spending hours each day licking themselves and other pets / humans in the household, as cats are exceptionally clean animals.
+Most cats spend hours every day licking themselves, other pets / humans in the household, as cats are exceptionally clean animals.
 It is therefore not unusual to assume that they are looking after themselves properly as their coats may appear to be in tip-tip condition.
 Unless you are regularly stroking or brushing your cat (and as we know, not all cats like to be touched, except on their terms!), it can come as quite a shock to suddenly find they have developed issues in their fur, ie knots and sometimes matts.
 There are a number of reasons why this may be and include:

 haired cats who struggle to keep on top of their grooming

 - older cats who are less flexible and unable to clean themselves properly